ArisSunandar13/Post-Finger-Talenta/README.md

 - Save the file into `restore` directory
 - Run "`bash run.sh`"

-## Generate Token for Auto Backup Database
+## Update Token for Auto Backup Database via Telegram

-- Run "`bash generate_token.sh`"
+Every week, token authorization needs to be updated, when the token requests to be updated, the program will send the URL to the registered telegram account.

-- Open URL
+- Open the URL
-- Login with account IT TMS
+- Login with account IT TMS (mastersteel2020@gmail.com)
 - Check all access
 - Copy authorization code
-- Enter the authorization code to the terminal
+- Send the authorization code to the telegram bot (@sendTokenBackupDBAbsensi_bot)
+- Done